moodleulpgc/moodle41ulpgc/theme/boost_union/README.md

 As text color, you can use the values "dark" or "light".

-You can declare texts for a arbitrary amount of your uploaded login background images.
+You can declare texts for an arbitrary amount of your uploaded login background images.
 The texts will be added only to those images that match their filename with the identifier declared in this setting.

-##### Brand colors

-###### Brand color

-This setting is already available in the Moodle core theme Boost.
-For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

-##### Bootstrap colors

-With these settings, you can overwrite the Bootstrap colors which are used within the Moodle GUI.

-##### Activity icon colors

-With these settings, you can overwrite the activity icon colors which are used within courses.
+##### Login form position

+With this setting, you can optimize the login form to fit to a greater variety of background images.
+By default, the login form is displayed centered on the login page.
+Alternatively, you can move it to the left or to the right of the login page to let other parts of the background image shine through.
+Of course, you can also change this setting if no background images are uploaded at all.

+##### Login form transparency

+With this setting, you can make the login form slightly transparent to let the background image shine through even more.

 #### Tab "Course"